Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

 Next Steps: Finding Your Costa Rica Mountain Home

-Costa Rica mountain homes for sale offer a rare opportunity: climate, privacy, comfort, and access to beaches, towns, and adventure.
+Costa Rica mountain homes offer a unique combination of cooler temperatures, natural beauty, privacy, and convenient access to beaches, towns, and outdoor recreation.
+Whether you are seeking a retirement home, vacation property, mountain retreat, or investment opportunity, there are options available throughout Guanacaste, the Southern Zone, and the Central Valley.
 Start by defining budget, bedrooms, land size, view type, rental goals, and whether you prefer a gated community or independent property.

 Then choose your region: Guanacaste near Arenal and Samara, the southern zone near Dominical Beach and Ojochal, or the Central Valley.
 Contact Coastal Realty & Property Management for a curated list of current mountain homes and land opportunities, plus virtual tours or inspection trips.
 Your next morning could begin with cool mountain air, natural light, and the stunning views you had in mind.